 See Regulations section 1.148-5(c).

 Line 15.
-Enter the amount equal to 100 percent of the investment earnings in a QZAB defeasance escrow.
+For QZABs issued under section 1397E or section 54E, if applicable, enter the amount equal to 100 percent of the investment earnings in a QZAB defeasance escrow.

 Part III-Penalty in Lieu of Arbitrage Rebate